 - Cayuga Taxi (607.277.8294).

 Syracuse Hancock International Airport is about an hour from campus.
-Ithaca Airline Limousine (607.273.3030 or 800.273.9197) offers transportation from the airport to campus for $85 per person, one way; $130 round trip.
+Ithaca Airline Limousine (607.273.3030 or 800.273.9197) offers transportation from the airport to campus.
+The limousine company's regular rate is $85 per person one way and $130 round trip, but during the Ithaca airport closure (July 8–23), it is offering a special rate of $75 per person one way and $100 round trip.
 You must call two days in advance to schedule a pick-up.
 It also offers transportation to, but not from, the Ithaca airport with special arrangements, for $20 per person.
 Fees are subject to change without notice.

 The taxi companies listed above are available at the bus station to bring students to campus.
 Drop off is on north campus at Robert Purcell Community Center.